Make Your Next Trip Extraordinary

 The Souvenir

-Artisans who are descendants of the craftsmen who built the Taj still carry on the tradition of inlaying precious and semiprecious stones in marble.
-Watching them work is a treat, and you can buy items large (dining table tops) and small (a box, coaster etc.).
+Artisans who are descendants of the craftspeople who built the Taj still carry on the tradition of inlaying precious and semiprecious stones in marble.
+Watching them work is a treat, and you can buy items large (dining table tops) and small (a box, coaster, etc.).
 Just be sure you know what you’re buying: Some artisans also work in soapstone and are happy to let you assume that it’s marble.
 You’ll be safe with anything you find in the showrooms at Akbar International or Kalakriti, two stores known for their high-quality, exquisitely crafted marble pieces.

 Instagram Moment